• Location: Jalan Raya Amed, next to Selang Beach.

 - Pool: 4 pools.
-The one alongside the café provides views and breezes, and is surrounded by attractive decking and lounge chairs.
-The others are smaller, with infinity-edges, and for the exclusive use of the 3 clusters of 3 villas.
+The one alongside the café offers views and breeze, and is surrounded by an attractive deck and lounge chairs.
+The others are smaller infinity pools, and for the exclusive use of the 3 clusters of 3 villas.

 - Spa & Fitness Center: Not expected or provided at this sort of resort in Amed.